Cassidy Lake (New Brunswick): Lake, wildlife, and recreation

 The lake is approximately one kilometre in length and half a kilometre wide.
 The water is clean, and the lake is fed by two large brooks, as well as surface runoff and numerous underwater springs.
 At the north east end of the lake the water is very shallow and marshy.
 This area contains most of the wildlife around the lake.
 There are many types of birds, including bald eagles, loons, cormorants and king fishers, several beaver dams, and mainly chain pickerel, splake, and sunfish, there are also Smallmouth bass, and speckled trout.
 Although small, the lake is a popular spot to fish, swim and boat.
 Every year in May the Fish and Game Society holds a fishing derby which always attracts a crowd.

 Area history

-Originally called DeForest Lake, it was later named Cassidy Lake after settler Francis Edward Cassidy.
-His original homestead on Cassidy Hill burned many years ago, but you will still find the foundation, apple orchards, cemetery and church.
-The church has a very interesting interior design, but is only open to worshipers for one day every August.
+Originally called DeForest Lake, it was later fdnamed Cassidy Lake after settler Francis Edward Cassidy.
+His original homestead on Cassidy Hill was burned down many years ago, but the foundation can still be found, as well as the apple orchards, cemetery and church, which is only open to worshipers for one day every August.

 At one time there was a saw mill on the lake, near what is now Route 865.
 The Kilpatrick family also owned a general store and millinery on the same road.
 There is no commerce in the area at present.